gbuyukliev/Snake-game/README.md

 # Controls
-- Press P to pause
+- Press P to pause.
-- Press Esc to exit the game
+- Press Esc to exit the game.
-- Press 1 through 5 in-game to dynamically change the difficulty
+- Press 1 through 5 in-game to dynamically change the difficulty.
 - Press 9 and 10 for 'secret' cheats.